-Washington State’s offense musters little in falling 17-12 to Minnesota in Holiday Bowl
+Washington State’s offense falls flat in 17-12 loss to Minnesota in Holiday Bowl

 Dropping in coverage, right cornerback Marcellus Pippins reached up, and until his right hand connected with the ball it looked like it would be an interception and WSU’s second take-away of the game.

 But it wasn’t to be.
 Pippins’ outstretched hand hit the ball but he couldn’t come down with it.
-Instead, he inadvertently tipped it into the hands of Minnesota running back Shannon Brooks, who scored on the world’s most unlikely 13-yard touchdown to put the Golden Gophers up 10-6 with 3:18 left in the third quarter.
+Instead, he inadvertently tipped it into the hands of Minnesota running back Shannon Brooks, who scored on a most unlikely 13-yard touchdown to put the Golden Gophers up 10-6.

 Most Read Stories